+Baripada town is nearest to the Dhokra village hubs.
 Baripada is well connected by rail, road, and air.
 The nearest major railway station is Balasore, located about 60 km away.
 From Balasore, Baripada can be reached by local train or bus.
 Alternatively, direct trains are available from Bhubaneswar to Baripada.
 By road, Baripada has a bus stand with regular bus services from Bhubaneswar, Kolkata, and other major towns.
-The nearest airport is Biju Patnaik International Airport, Bhubaneswar, from where Baripada can be reached by road or rail.
+The nearest airport is Biju Pattnaik International Airport, Bhubaneswar (275 km), from where Baripada can be reached by road or rail.